-All extension of secured credit facilities as deemed prudent, must be appropriately and adequately collateralised.
+All extension of secured credit facilities must be appropriately and adequately collateralised.
 A credit proposal is considered secured only when the entire proposal is fully covered by approved collateral/securities within their approved margins as set out in the relevant credit policy guides.
-GCC is empowered to approve any inclusion of new acceptable collaterals/securities.
+GCC or the relevant credit approving authority is empowered to approve any inclusion of new acceptable collaterals/securities.